 - Strangers in a Strange Land, which was the lead article in Philosophy and Literature 41, No. 2.

 Editor of the Zeteo interdisciplinary journal.
-Holds graduate degrees from Columbia and the City University of New York, and a B.A. from the University of California at Berkeley.
+M.F.A. from Columbia, M.A. in Liberal Studies from the City University of New York, and a B.A. from the University of California at Berkeley.

 Some samples of William’s work may be found via the links on this website, as well as at Zeteo and at Montaigbakhtinian.com.
 Those interested in reading more or in discussing any of the subjects raised by these texts are encouraged to e-mail William at eaton0824 AT gmail DOT com.